Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 The first obligation of Jews to the rest of humanity is to bring to the peoples of the world the knowledge that the world has a Creator, and that the Creator has commanded the peoples of the world the Seven Commandments and that these Commandments must be observed.
 As part of this duty, Jews are strictly forbidden to do anything that could compromise their mission and the one who entrusted it to them in the eyes of the peoples of the world.
 That is why they maintain peaceful and good neighborly relations with their non-Jewish surroundings.

-In other words: with other national in the United States, Jews keep a very clear distance.
+In other words: with members of other national groups in the United States, Jews keep a very clear distance.
 They are polite, friendly, but pretty firm and principled.

 Where else do Jews live besides the United States and Israel?